hexalang/Hexa/docs/reference.md

 Using one `import` per each module allows cleaner syntax when imports are done within small scopes, compared to a bulky `import { /* lots of imports from many modules */ }` syntax.

+Hexa files `.hexa` are listed in the `hexa.json` project file, their order within the project file affects the initialization order.

 ```hexa
 import NameSpace
 import Math // Can import static fields into current scope and associated types (e.g. `sin()`)